We value our children and youth because of their own innate worth as people and because they are the future of our community and our world.

-All Church (Multigenerational Worship): About eight times a year, our minister leads worship in the sanctuary designed specifically for the whole community-- people of all ages.
+Multigenerational Worship: About once a month, our minister leads worship in the sanctuary designed specifically for the whole community-- people of all ages.
 On these Sundays, the children stay in the Sanctuary for the entire time.
 These services are created with the knowledge that the children will be present and often involve video, stories, and lots of music!

-Our youngest children are under the care of a paid, experienced, back-ground checked, adult care-giver, comfortable with infants.
-Our childcare provider is available starting at 9 40am, and she remains until 1:15pm if there are afternoon events occurring for which folks need childcare.
+Our youngest children are under the care of a paid, experienced, back-ground checked, adult care-giver.
+Our childcare provider is available starting at 9:45am, and she remains until 1:15pm if there are afternoon events occurring for which folks need childcare.

 The teachers of our older children are volunteer adult members of our Fellowship who have been participating in congregational life for at least six months.
 Together with the UUA, we have a Safe Congregations policy, which means each teacher is joined by another adult who serves as a helping hand, ensuring that each classroom is monitored by two adults.
 Teaching the older children is, for many teachers, a wonderful opportunity for their own growth as they explore, alongside the children, questions of deep meaning.